A Cost-Minimizing Algorithm for School Choice: A cost-minimizing school choice mechanism

 \subsection{An implementation issue: multiple minima}

-As the example before Lemma \ref{L:UniqueStableMin} in \S\S\ref{SS:Index} shows, the ordering induced by the preference index is not strict.
+We saw that the ordering induced by the preference index is not strict.
 Indeed a given preference profile might have multiple minimum preference index solutions.
-For example, consider the following preference profile:

-Here, the Index-Based Hungarian Mechanism only produces Matching 1, while there are in fact three minimum preference index matchings:

-The underlying theoretical problem of finding all possible minimum cost assignments by the Hungarian algorithm was addressed and answered in \cite{Fu94}.
+The underlying theoretical problem of finding all possible minimum cost assignments by the Hungarian algorithm was addressed and answered in \cite{FuTo92} (see \cite{Fu94} for an improvement on the main (polynomial time) algorithm used in \cite{FuTo92} and \cite{MaPl05} for more recent work in a similar vein).
 Thus it is possible to find all minimum preference index solutions.
-This in turn raises a new question: How might one choose among all these minimum preference index solutions?
+This in turn raises a new question: How does one choose among all these minimum preference index solutions?
 We propose two possible approaches to deal with this issue.

-\begin{enumerate} \item If one intends to promote fairness by narrowing the discrepancies between the rankings of student assignments, then the matching with the minimum variance across individual student preference indices should be chosen.
-This promotes fairness from a Rawlsian perspective by making the worst off student better off. \item If one intends to choose ``the most stable" matching, then the matching with the fewest instances of priority violations should be chosen.
-Here, we look at the number of students who had their priorities violated by other students.\footnote{This is not the same as looking at the total number of priority violations since a student could have their priority violated by multiple students.
-We look at the former and not the latter because once a student's priority has been violated, it has been violated whether by 1 or by 100 students.
-Similarly, a student can pursue legal action whether their priority is violated by 1 or by 100 students.
-Thus, we are probably more concerned with how many student had their priority violated rather than how many total priority violations there are.} \end{enumerate}
+\begin{enumerate} \item If one intends to promote fairness by narrowing the discrepancies between the rankings of student assignments, then the matching with the minimum variance across individual student preference indices should be chosen. \item If one intends to choose ``the most stable" matching, then the matching with the fewest instances of priority violations should be chosen.
+Here, we look at the number of students who had their priorities violated. \end{enumerate}

-Of course, it is also possible that one could use both of these criteria in succession.
+Of course, one may use both of these in succession.